joshuaeckroth/csci221-website/lecture/trees.markdown

 layout: default
 ---

+# Trees

 Trees are structurally a lot like
 [linked lists](/lecture/linked-lists.html).
 Actually, a linked list is a simplistic kind of tree.

+## Tree definition

 Recall that a linked list "node" had a value and a "next" pointer.
-The tree structure also has (one or more) values plus (one or more) pointers:
+The tree structure also has (one or more) values plus (one or more)
+pointers:

 {% highlight cpp %}
 class Tree {